makersacademy/CV/README.md

 ## HELI SIVUNEN

-I'm a newly qualified full stack developer and really good at making TV news.
+I'm a newly qualified full stack developer and experienced TV journalist.
 I love working in teams of every size!

 I've graduated from the Makers bootcamp in London.
 Team and pair programming are my thing, and I love tinkering
 with the visuals of a page.